Of Counsel/ Consultant

 Robert P. Scott serves the as of counsel and consultant dividing his time between Corpus Christi and Austin where he works closely with clients before the Texas legislature and state agencies.
-Prior to joining Powell, Youngblood & Taylor, LLP, he served the Region 2 Education Service Center in a variety of roles including inhouse special counsel.
-Before joining Region 2, Mr. Scott served as a Principal at Texas Star Alliance in Austin.
+Prior to joining the Powell Law Group, he served the Region 2 Education Service Center in a variety of roles including inhouse special counsel.
+Before joining Region 2, Robert served as a Principal at Texas Star Alliance in Austin.
 Prior to joining the alliance, he served as the Texas Commissioner of Education from 2007 until 2012 and was confirmed unanimously by the Texas Senate in 2009 and 2011.
-As Commissioner, Mr. Scott served as the head of the Texas Education Agency, which oversees the state’s 1200 school districts and charter schools.
+As Commissioner, Robert served as the head of the Texas Education Agency, which oversees the state’s 1200 school districts and charter schools.

-Mr. Scott served as senior policy advisor to Governor Perry during the creation of the Texas High School Initiative in 2003 and was instrumental in the bill’s passage and implementation.
+Robert served as senior policy advisor to Governor Perry during the creation of the Texas High School Initiative in 2003 and was instrumental in the bill’s passage and implementation.
 The initiative, later called the Texas High School Project, has been considered by several national voices as perhaps the nation’s most cutting-edge reform project in secondary education.
-Mr. Scott has also been a noted advocate for improved early childhood education and has pressed for the improvement of school readiness for pre-kindergarten-aged children.
+Robert has also been a noted advocate for improved early childhood education and has pressed for the improvement of school readiness for pre-kindergarten-aged children.